nhsuk/betahealth/content/conditions/constipation/main-content.md

   Speak to your doctor before you stop taking any prescribed medication.
 !!!

-!!! info_compact
-  If you’re not sure what to do, call 111.
-!!!

 ## Complications of long-term constipation

 Long-term constipation can lead to faecal impaction.
 This is where poo has built up in your rectum.